susan-shu-c/tale/_posts/2019-10-02-data-science-side-project.md

 *Using Beautiful Soup or Scrapy to get training images*

 1. Find a website to scrape from (Google image search?)
 2. Write code!
-Never used Scrapy before!
+But I've never used Scrapy before!

 Now, these two steps don't look as daunting as the larger step we had, "Training a neural network to classify character from the video game, League of Legends".
 In fact, these two steps are fairly easy.
 The first step doesn't require coding, just browsing some image hosting sites for something that works for the project.
 The second step can be started with googling, but at this point it's easy to begin your actual steps into this side project - even if it's with a Stack Overflow question about "how to use Scrapy?"